Look Inside My Home: A Colorful, Quirky House in Columbia Heights (With Cowhide!) | Washingtonian

 Steal: The coffee table—Emily snagged it from a friend who keeps furniture in her basement.

 Design advice: “Remember, everything is temporary,” says Emily.
 When they were deciding on a couch, she wanted something bright, and Ron wanted something subdued.
-They ended up with a grey couch with lots of colorful throw pillows, but it’s not forever, she points out.
+They ended up with a gray couch with lots of colorful throw pillows, but it’s not forever, she points out.
 “Maybe the next couch we buy will be chartreuse?”

 Have a house you’d like to be featured in a Look Inside My Home post?
 Post a picture of your space on Instagram and tag it with #WashMagHome.